arshea-02/arshea-02/README.md

-### Hi there 👋 I am Arshea Atif, a student who's getting familiar with GitHub.
+### Hi there 👋 I am Arshea Atif, an 8th semester student who's currently learning/working in Web Development, and particularily MERN.

 <!--